realmocaccino/jauntyslider/README.md

 The quick way to slide a HTML list http://jauntyslider.luizgustavoweb.com

 Jauntyslide is a powerful slider with a simple configuration.
-All you need to do is attach the html5 attibute data <em>jauntyslider</em> on a html list and if you like set some options within it to customize.<br>
+All you need to do is attach the html5 attibute data <em>jauntyslider</em> on a html list and if you like set some options within it to customize.

 In order to be able to use Jauntyslider, include the javascript file in the Head section of your page:

 ```javascript